-7. If you want to realistically go past two units of time either direction (past or future), it is more practical to say things 5年前 (five years ago) or 3日前 (three days ago).
+7. If you want to realistically go past two units of time either direction (past or future), it is more practical to say something like 5年前 (five years ago) or 3日前 (three days ago).
 Of course, sometimes one of these cooler phrases like さきおととい (= 3日前).
 Nevertheless, ＃+ Time Phrase + 前(before)/後 (after) is more frequently used once you leave the sphere of the common words like きのう, きょう, あした, etc.

 1. 昨夜、10時に寝た。（More common)

 I went to sleep at 10 last night.

 Anime club is from 7 to midnight.

 I took a break from work yesterday.